fbpx

 Notice Period Exceptions

-There are some exceptions regarding the notice periods that you have to provide your tenants with.
-If the tenant breaches their obligations, you are only required to provide the tenant with 28 days notice.
-If the tenant is involved with anti-social behaviour or is damaging the property, the landlord is only required to provide the tenant with 7 days notice.
+There are some exceptions regarding the notice periods you must provide your tenants with.
+If the tenant breaches their obligations, you must only provide the tenant with 28 days notice.
+If the tenant is involved with anti-social behaviour or is damaging the property, the landlord must only provide the tenant with 7 days’ notice.

-If a tent has not paid their rent, the landlord must give them written notice of how much they owe and allow them 14 day to pay off any arrears.
-If the tenant does not pay the arrears within 14 days, the landlord is required to provide them with 28 days notice to vacate the property.
+If a tent has not paid its rent, the landlord must give them written notice of how much they owe and allow them 14 days to pay off any arrears.
+If the tenant does not pay the arrears within 14 days, the landlord is required to provide them with 28 days’ notice to vacate the property.

 Disclaimer: The above information is correct at the time of publication on 25 January 2017.